Principles of Board of Management remuneration

 During the four-year period between the allocation of the preliminary phantom shares and the payout of the plan proceeds, the phantom shares earn a dividend equivalent in the amount of the actual dividend paid on ordinary Daimler shares.

-The value of the phantom shares to be paid out depends on target achievement measured according to the criteria described above and on the share price relevant for the payout.
+The value of the phantom shares to be paid out after the conclusion of the plan period depends on target achievement measured according to the criteria described below and on the share price relevant for the payout.
 This share price is limited to 2.5 times the share price at the beginning of the plan.
 In addition, the amount to be paid out is limited to 2.5 times the absolute euro amount specified at the beginning of the plan, which is relevant for the preliminary number of phantom shares allocated.
-This maximum amount includes the dividend equivalent paid out during the four-year plan period.
+This maximum amount also includes the dividend equivalent paid out during the four-year plan period.

-The terms governing the PPSP include a provision that allows for the partial reduction or complete elimination of the annual bonus for any member of the Board of Management who clearly violates the Integrity Code that applies to all employees and Board of Management members, or any other professional obligations, prior to the payout of the plan proceeds.
+The terms governing the PPSP include a provision that allows for the partial reduction or complete elimination of the annual bonus for any member of the Board of Management who clearly violates the principles laid down in the Company’s Integrity Code or any other professional obligations, prior to the payout of the plan proceeds.
 The Supervisory Board has the final decision on all such bonus reductions.

-As a supplement to these three components of remuneration, “Stock Ownership Guidelines” exist for the Board of Management.
-These guidelines require the members of the Board of Management to invest a portion of their private assets in Daimler shares over several years and to hold those shares until the end of their Board of Management membership.
+As a supplement to these three components of remuneration, “Stock Ownership Policies” exist for the Board of Management.
+These policies require the members of the Board of Management to purchase Daimler shares over several years and to hold those shares until the end of their Board of Management membership.
 The number of shares to be held is set between 20,000 and 75,000.
-In fulfillment of the guidelines, up to 2
+In fulfillment of the policies, up to 25 % of the gross remuneration out of each Performance Phantom Share Plan is generally to be used to acquire ordinary shares in the Company, but the required shares can also be acquired in other ways.